chrryAI/vex/apps/extension/STORE_DESCRIPTION.md

-# Chrry - AI App Marketplace 🍒
+# Chrry - Multi-Modal AI Assistant 🍒

-Discover, create, and monetize AI apps right in your browser.
+Multi-modal AI assistant providing instant access to multiple AI models for writing, research, coding, and creative work directly from your browser.

-Chrry is your AI app marketplace that lives in your browser sidebar, giving you instant access to specialized AI apps for every task - from research to coding to creative work.
+Chrry is your AI assistant that lives in your browser sidebar, giving you instant access to powerful AI capabilities for every task - from research to coding to creative work.

 ## 🚀 What makes Chrry different:

-• **AI App Marketplace** - Access dozens of specialized AI apps, each designed for specific tasks
+• **Multi-Modal AI** - Handle text, images, videos, PDFs, and audio seamlessly in one conversation
-• **Multi-Model Support** - Choose from Claude, GPT-4, DeepSeek, and more for each conversation
+• **Multiple AI Models** - Choose from Claude, GPT-4, DeepSeek, and more for each conversation
-• **Per-Chat Instructions** - Customize AI behavior for different projects and use cases
+• **Instant Access** - No signup required - start using AI immediately in guest mode
+• **Context-Aware** - Right-click any text on any webpage for instant AI assistance
 • **Document Memory** - Upload files that the AI remembers throughout your conversations
 • **Real-Time Collaboration** - Work with teammates in shared AI conversations
-• **Multi-Modal Support** - Handle text, images, videos, and PDFs seamlessly

 ## 🖱️ Right-Click Context Menu (Chrome & Firefox):